 Within one week following the end of the WGM you must submit your request for your regular meeting room for the next WGM via the web form announced at the TSC Plenary meeting during the WGM (as indicated in section 3.13.6.1).

-Submit Meeting Minutes within One Week
+Submit Meeting Minutes within Two Weeks

-Submit minutes and associated work products within one (1) week following the end of the Working Group Meeting.
+Submit minutes and associated work products within two (2) weeks following the end of the Working Group Meeting.
 Get the minutes from your secretary or the person who took notes for you.
 Review, edit and approve them, and then upload them directly to the web site by going to the Minutes repository for the individual WG located on the WG page.
 You can upload you minutes in Word, PDF or Zip file format.
 You are encouraged to include machine-readable diagrams in your minutes.
 Alternately, WGs can post their meeting minutes to the HL7 wiki.

 Communicate with your WG members via teleconference or by e-mail; monitor and facilitate any work towards deliverables that are due before or at the next WGM.